Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ended June 2023 shows Casuarina's median income at $62,236 and average income at $94,103.
-This contrasts with Rest of NSW's median income of $52,390 and average income of $65,215.
-Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, current estimates for Casuarina would be approximately $67,750 (median) and $102,441 (average).
-According to the 2021 Census, incomes in Casuarina rank highly nationally, between the 77th and 84th percentiles.
-The earnings profile shows that 32.9% of locals earn between $1,500 and $2,999 weekly, reflecting metropolitan patterns where 29.9% fall into this range.
-Notably, 36.7% earn above $3,000 weekly.
-High housing costs consume 17.7% of income, but strong earnings place disposable income at the 81st percentile nationally.
+As per AreaSearch's latest postcode level ATO data released for financial year ending June 2023, Casuarina's median income among taxpayers is $62,236.
+The average income is $94,103.
+Nationally, this is extremely high compared to Regional NSW's median of $52,390 and average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates for Casuarina would be approximately $67,750 (median) and $102,441 (average) as of September 2025.
+According to the Census conducted in August 2021, household, family, and personal incomes in Casuarina rank highly nationally, between the 77th and 84th percentiles.
+The earnings profile shows that 32.9% of residents (1,111 people) earn between $1,500 - 2,999 weekly, reflecting regional patterns where 29.9% occupy this range.
+Notably, 36.7% of Casuarina residents exceed $3,000 weekly earnings, indicating strong purchasing power within the community.
+High housing costs consume 17.7% of income, however, strong earnings place disposable income at the 81st percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income